 Mold Making

-Mold making is a crucial step in the lost wax process.
-It requires the capturing of detail in an artist's sculpture and being able to produce the same detail in a bronze casting.
 The best quality molding material we have found is silicone rubber.
 We have a long standing relationship with Silicones, Inc. Their silicone rubber allows us to make master molds that are usable for over a decade with proper storage (depending on the complexity of the sculpture.)
+Based in North Carolina and with all of their products made in the USA, they have worked on their formula with us to ensure our molds are as accurate, durable, and versatile as possible for sculpture molding.
+Our molds are able to be used with a wide variety of clays and other sculpting materials.

 This silicone rubber is able to capture high levels of detail.
 Our specialists have the expertise to capture details so precise it even includes fingerprints.